-Balmy, not baking, sunny, not sweltering, spring is an ideal time of year to visit Italy – and with the country’s entry requirements more relaxed than they’ve been in months, many visitors will be jumping at the opportunity to return.
+Balmy, not baking, sunny, not sweltering, spring is an ideal time of year to visit Italy - and with Europe's Covid travel restrictions a thing of the past, many international travellers are now seizing the opportunity to visit the Bel Paese at its most temperate.

-If so, you’re in luck – spring is also the perfect time to explore Italy’s natural beauty, so we’ve compiled a short list of some of the country’s best walking routes to hike at this time of year, stretching from the north to the south.
+If that's you, you're in luck: with Italy's natural landscapes at their finest in the spring, we've compiled a short list of some of the country's best walking routes to hike at this time of year, stretching from the north to the south.

 From the most hard core to more reluctant walkers, there’s something here for ramblers of all ages and levels of ability.